cs1302uga/cs1302-tutorials/styleguide.md

 ```

 **Rationale:**
+Use of tabs instead of spaces may result in different text editors displaying
+same file in different ways, depending on the tab width configured for the
-Developers should not need to configure the tab width of their text editors
+given editor.
+Developers should not need to configure the tab width of their
-in order to be able to read source code.
+text editors in order to be able to read source code.

 ## How to Check